 - BrainStormer is a freeware virtual analog synthesizer with added FM and ring modulation capabilities.
-It is a decent sounding VA synthesizer with a very good set of filters and 2X oversampling to prevent aliasing artifacts.
+It is a decent-sounding VA synthesizer with an excellent set of filters and 2X oversampling to prevent aliasing artifacts.

 - SuperWave P8 is capable of some seriously fat sounds.
-The secret ingredient here is the emulation of Roland’s legendary supersaw waveform that was used in the JP-8000 synth.
-Use SuperWave P8 for fat leads, huge pads, and larger than life bass sounds.
-The plugin was recently updated to support 64-bit DAWs and it includes a good selection of presets to help you get started.
+The secret ingredient here is Roland’s legendary supersaw waveform that was used in the JP-8000 synth.
+Use SuperWave P8 for fat leads, huge pads, and larger-than-life bass sounds.
+The plugin was recently updated to support 64-bit DAWs, and it includes a good selection of presets to help you get started.

 - Kairatune is a monophonic synthesizer that excels at generating bass sounds, crisp leads, and complex SFX noises for electronic dance music.
-The sound engine is enhanced with a stereo expander, as well as the delay and phaser effects that are responsible for the synthesizer’s fat sound.
+The sound engine features a stereo expander and a couple of effects (delay and phaser) responsible for the synthesizer’s fat sound.